Keep up to date with the latest Stags news

-Lydia Cox MRICS FAAV of Stags Professional Services department raises the issue of rural infrastructure and offers her advice on how much compensation farmers and landowners might be entitled to.
+Alex Rew FRICS FAAV, managing partner and head of Stags Professional Services, raises the issue of rural infrastructure and offers his advice on how much compensation farmers and landowners might be entitled to.

-When it comes to compulsory purchase powers and the statutory basis changes, legislation is complex and the need for a professional advisor is imperative.
+When it comes to compulsory purchase powers and the statutory basis the legislation is complex and the need for professional advice is imperative.

-The legalities behind each scenario dictate the notice period that is required to give the landowner and the basis for compensation but there are many other points that require due consideration.
-These include negotiating the route of the scheme and access to the route and working area, considering the impact of timing on the farming business, the recompense to tenants and their legal interest, plus other mitigating works that could be carried out to help the farmer.
+The legalities behind each scenario dictate the notice period that is required to be given to the landowner and the basis for compensation; however, there are many other points that require due consideration.
+These include negotiating the route of the scheme and access to the route and working area, considering the impact of timing on the farming business, the compensation to tenants and their legal interest, plus other mitigating works that could be carried out to help the farmer.

 One of the key principles of compensation is that the landowner should be reverted back into the position they would have been in previously and this typically includes covering agents and legal fees incurred as a result of the scheme.
 As such, there is no financial cost to a landowner or tenant who seeks and obtains this essential advice.

-For more information and bespoke advice on compulsory purchase and compensation, contact your local professional today.
+For more information and bespoke advice on compulsory purchase and compensation, or Part 1 claims, contact your local professional today.